 For the 2017 to 2018 academic year, there is a new condition requiring schools to publish how many pupils within their year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 All our Year 5 children receive free swimming lessons on a Tuesday afternoon in school time at Dunston Leisure Centre.
 They start in September and swim weekly until the end of May half term.

 This year (2017-2018) we introduced a swimming boost for all our Year 6 non-swimmers.
 From May half term until the end of the summer term, all children that did not meet Government benchmark swimming requirements at the end of Year 5 last year (so now in Year 6) started swimming lessons again.
 This means they got a focused, full afternoon of swimming with the teachers at the Leisure Centre and Miss Routledge, one of our Support Staff in school who is also a Level 2 swimming coach.

-2017-2018 Year 6 cohort (22 had a half term swimming boost) 2 children out of the 60 (3%) who are unable to competently swim 25m by the end.
+2017-2018 Year 6 cohort (22 had a half term swimming boost) 2 children out of the 60 (3%) were unable to competently swim 25m by the end.
 2 (3%) were developing at 10m back crawl and 4 (7%) were developing at front crawl.
 All other children could demonstrate the three main stokes children get taught.
 All children were able to perform basic life saving skills.

 SCHOOL SPORT REPORTS

 SCHOOL SPORT CLUBS